Ph. D., History, Stanford University, 2005

 B.A., History, University of California, Berkeley, 1991

 My work examines the intersection between human beings and the natural world in North America, with a particular focus on the coastal regions.
-My dissertation “Real Estate to Refuge: Transforming San Francisco Bay’s Tidal Wetlands, 1846-1972” (Stanford University, 2005) investigated ownership and ecology in a contested urban and natural space.
-I am presently working on the manuscript for publication with University of California Press.
-I am also researching the history of the oyster industry in the United States during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
+My first book, Down by the Bay: San Francisco's History between the Tides (Berkeley and Los Angeles: University of California Press, 2013), is the first history of the West's largest estuary and oldest and densest city.
+In my current project, I am researching the history of the oyster industry in the United States during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
+Oysters are a window onto a bigger transformation, which I imagine as "why did urban Americans lose faith in local food in the twentieth century?"

 I joined the N.C.
 State History Department in August 2004.
 I have offered courses in modern U.S. history, American environmental history, the history of American suburbs, and a graduate writing seminar.